Nathanjg/AirForceSchedule/README.md

             // Save to Firestore.
 The onSnapshot listener will handle conflict checking and re-rendering. try {
-                const collectionPath = `artifacts/${appId}/public/data/flights`;
+                // The collection path uses the Project ID as the App ID for data separation const collectionPath = `artifacts/${appId}/public/data/flights`;
                 await addDoc(collection(db, collectionPath), newFlightData);